Egor-Shast-rezka/Lab/README.md

 ## Overview

-The project provides tools for working with BMP images: loading/saving, 90° rotations and Gaussian blur.
-Implemented in C++ with optimization through multithreading.
+This project delivers a comprehensive set of C++ tools for efficient BMP image manipulation, encompassing core functionalities like loading, saving, 90-degree rotations (both clockwise and counter-clockwise), and applying a Gaussian blur filter.
+The implementation leverages multithreading to optimize performance for image processing tasks, making it suitable for handling larger images more efficiently.

 ## Table of Contents
 - [Installation and Build](#installation-and-build)